VijayChandraAtheli/vijaychandraatheli.com/index.md

 layout: home
 title: Home
 intro: |
-  ## Welcome to My Journal
+  ## Where Business Strategy Meets Data, Analytics & Salesforce

+  ### Thoughts on Analytics, Salesforce, and Modern Business

-  I'm Vijay Chandra Atheli, a business analyst and consultant specializing in Business Intelligence, Analytics, Data Strategy, and Salesforce solutions.
-This journal is where I share insights, perspectives, and lessons learned from working with organizations to transform their data capabilities and technology strategies.
+  I'm Vijay Chandra Atheli, a business analyst and consultant specializing in analytics, data strategy, and Salesforce solutions.
+This journal is where I share practical insights and lessons learned from real-world consulting work—bridging business needs with scalable technology.

-  Through years of consulting experience, I've seen how the right approach to analytics and technology can fundamentally change how businesses operate and compete.
-My goal here is to distill those experiences into actionable insights that help others navigate the complex landscape of modern business intelligence and enterprise technology.
+  Through my years in consulting and strategy, I've seen how thoughtful analytics and well-designed systems can fundamentally change how organizations operate and compete.
+Here, I focus on actionable ideas that help analysts, consultants, and business leaders make better decisions.

-  Whether you're a fellow consultant, a business leader evaluating your analytics strategy, or a professional looking to deepen your understanding of these topics, I hope you find value in these perspectives.
+  If you work at the intersection of business and technology, you're in the right place.
 ---